Campus Planning and Design

 SITE AND SPACE PLANNING

-Space planning is another area of responsibility where Campus Planning and Design
+Space planning is another area of responsibility where Campus Planning and Design is frequently involved with.

 Interior design represents a substantial portion of the work produced in Campus Planning

 and Design.
 All interior design projects are closely supervised and monitored for

 code compliance by the University Architect, who is also a licensed N.Y.S.
 Certified

 Interior Designer (C.I.D.), accredited by The National Council for Interior Design